pbinj/pbj/docs/async-resolution.md

 ```

 In this example, `resolveAsync` ensures that both the `userDataKey` and `analyticsKey` services are resolved in the correct order, waiting for each async operation to complete.

+## How it works.
+When a service returns a promise, the `invoke` function will throw an error.
+This error will be caught by the `resolveAsync` function and the promise will be awaited.
+Once the promise is resolved, the `resolveAsync` function will be called again.
+This will continue until all the promises are resolved.
+This allows for the resolution of async dependencies.
+This is a very simple way to handle async dependencies.
+This is not a performant way to resolve services.